Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 This retrieval takes place over optimized network connections, which work to speed up the delivery of content on your website.
 Apart from improving the end-user experience, the model discussed also reduces the load on your origin servers and has the potential to create significant cost savings.

+#### Static content offload

+This includes CSS, JavaScript, and image files – either those that are part of your WordPress themes or those media files uploaded by the content administrators.

+All these files can be stored in Amazon Simple Storage Service (Amazon S3) using a plugin such as W3 Total Cache and served to users in a scalable and highly available manner.

+Amazon S3 offers a highly scalable, reliable, and low-latency data storage infrastructure at low cost, which is accessible via REST APIs.

+Amazon S3 redundantly stores your objects, not only on multiple devices, but also across multiple facilities in an AWS Region, thus providing exceptionally high levels of durability.

+This has the positive side effect of offloading this workload from your Lightsail instance and letting it focus on dynamic content generation.

+This reduces the load on the server and is an important step towards creating a stateless architecture (a prerequisite before implementing automatic scaling).

+You can subsequently configure Amazon S3 as an origin for CloudFront to improve delivery of those static assets to users around the world.

+Although WordPress isn’t integrated with Amazon S3 and CloudFront out-of-the-box, a variety of plugins add support for these services (for example, W3 Total Cache)